 The US health insurance industry has undergone many changes since the official implementation of the Affordable Care Act.
 This reform will enable all Americans to purchase health insurance without exclusions for pre-existing conditions.
 The Affordable Care Act will expand coverage and offer new benefits to individual health coverage.
 Paradoxically, this means that some carriers will increase premiums.

 The impact on specific groups and individuals is likely to vary.
-Location, health status, income level, age and gender will have an influence on health insurance premiums.
-While “young, health males” could see an increase due to health insurance rate changes, “older, less healthy” people might be able to benefit from lower health insurance rates.
+Location, health status, income level, age, and gender will have an influence on health insurance premiums.
+While “young, healthy males” could see an increase due to health insurance rate changes, “older, less healthy” people might be able to benefit from lower health insurance rates.